 - Strengthen customer relationships

-Our ClearSight research examines how UK visitor attractions have leveraged EPIC experiences and, more specifically, which key moments are driving these experiences.
+Our research look at whether UK visitor attractions deliver EPIC experiences and, more specifically, which key moments are driving these experiences.
 In general they have exceeded expectations by delivering elevated experiences far beyond other sectors.
 What does that actually mean in practice, though?

 Elevation is the act of going beyond the routine and the expected, something that pleasantly surprised you.
 Such experiences are likely to influence word of mouth awareness, where people share their elevated experience with friends and family, and in turn drive repeat visits.

 - Passionate and informative staff and volunteers: Beefeaters at the Tower of London or tour guides at the Houses of Parliament

 - Personal experiences, such as meeting experts or hearing first-hand accounts

 - Interactive experiences and displays by staff, such as inspiring experiments at The Science Museum or immersive actors at the London Dungeons